washingtonstateuniversity/build-tools/README.md

 # WSU Build Tools
-Build tools is a library of helpful resources, designed to make getting up and running on project easier.
+Build tools is a library of helpful resources, designed to make getting up and running on a project easier.

 ## Getting Started
 1. Install package `npm install --save-dev https://github.com/washingtonstateuniversity/wsu-build-tools.git`